Federal judge in Michael Flynn case mulls contempt charge

 John Gleeson, who served on the bench for 22 years and before that was a federal prosecutor, will serve as a friend of the court to oppose the Justice Department’s push to dismiss Flynn’s case.

-Judge Gleeson will be tasked with “whether the court should issue an Order to show Cause why Mr. Flynn should not be held in criminal contempt for perjury.”
+Judge Gleeson will argue “whether the court should issue an Order to show Cause why Mr. Flynn should not be held in criminal contempt for perjury.”

 The brief one-page order does not say why Flynn could be held in contempt for perjury.
 It is likely the contempt charge stems from declaring under oath at two different court proceedings that he was guilty of lying to the FBI.

 Flynn later reversed course in January and claimed he never lied.
-He had pled guilty in late 2017 and again in 2018 to lying to the FBI about his contacts with the former Russian ambassador in the transition period before Mr. Trump took office.
+He had pleaded guilty in late 2017 and again in 2018 to lying to the FBI about his contacts with Sergey Kislyak, Russia’s then-ambassador to the U.S., in the transition period before Mr. Trump took office.

-Judge Sullivan, an appointee of President Clinton, said Tuesday he would allow interested third parties to weigh in on the Flynn case, a move delaying the Justice Department’s push to reject criminal charges against Flynn.
+Judge Sullivan, an appointee of President Clinton, said Tuesday he would allow interested third parties to weigh in on the Flynn case, a move delaying the Justice Department’s push to drop criminal charges against Flynn.

 Judge Sullivan said the prosecutors can refile their brief after he adopts a schedule for third parties to comment on the case.